LadybirdBrowser/ladybird/Documentation/Patterns.md

 ## Introduction

-Over time numerous reoccurring patterns have emerged from or were adopted by the serenity code base.
+Over time numerous reoccurring patterns have emerged from or were adopted by the Ladybird code base.
 This document aims to track and describe them, so they can be propagated further and the code base can be kept consistent.

 ## `TRY(...)` Error Handling

-The `TRY(..)` macro is used for error propagation in the serenity code base.
+The `TRY(..)` macro is used for error propagation in the Ladybird code base.
 The goal being to reduce the amount of boiler plate error code required to properly handle and propagate errors throughout the code base.